 Lapvona: A Novel

-In a village in a medieval fiefdom buffeted by natural disasters, a motherless shepherd boy finds himself the unlikely pivot of a power struggle that puts all manner of faith to a savage test, in a spellbinding novel that represents Ottessa Moshfegh's most exciting leap yet
+In a village buffeted by natural disasters, a motherless shepherd boy finds himself part of a power struggle that puts the community's faith to a savage test, in a spellbinding novel that represents Ottessa Moshfegh's most exciting leap yet

 Little Marek, the abused and delusional son of the village shepherd, believes his mother died giving birth to him.
 One of Marek's few consolations is his enduring bond with the blind village midwife, Ina, who suckled him when he was a baby.
 For some people, Ina's ability to receive transmissions of sacred knowledge from the natural world is a godsend.
 For others, Ina's home in the woods is a godless place.